wxsd-sales/video-for-wxcc/README.md

       "inappmessaging.userId":"UUID"
   }'
   ```
-URL = The Webhook URL configured in the [previous step]()
+URL = The Webhook URL configured in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow)

 NAME = Customer name that will be shown in the WxCC Agent Desktop

 EMAIL = Customer email.
-If you are planning to use JDS, this must the customer email for the identity in JDS
+If you are planning to use JDS, this must be the customer email for the identity in JDS

 VIDEOCALLDESTINATION = A custom variable that you can control in the flow.
-For video use cases like [this](link), this will be the SIP URi destination
+For video use cases like [this](https://github.com/wxsd-sales/video-cc-widget-lit), this will be the Video SIP URi destination

-APPID =
+APPID = The **_App ID_** configured in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#webex-connect-flow)

-UUID =
+UUID = A unique UUid of your choice